So it’s all about the perks at healthy organizations, right?

 So how do you know what matters most to your organization’s employees?

 Ask them.
-A reliable, anonymous employee engagement survey will pinpoint where your organization excels, where it falls short, and where you can make an immediate, positive impact on employee engagement.
+A reliable, anonymous employee engagement survey that asks the right questions, will pinpoint where your organization excels, where it falls short, and where you can make an immediate, positive impact on employee engagement.
 There isn’t a more accurate way to gauge what’s really happening in your organization—and what truly matters most to your employees.

 And I can guarantee… it’s not all about the perks.